The Financial Advisory Market

 - Millennials earn 20% less than baby boomers

-Student loans are piling up and living costs are outweighing the wages, making it near impossible to save.
+Student loans are piling up, and living costs outweigh the wages, making it nearly impossible to save.

 Not only did they start saving early for retirement than previous generations- at the age of 24- millennials hold their future as the utmost priority with: